 After we left the pastry shop, we dropped Jan and Elif to visit a friend, Jane, in the hospital.
 We dropped them off, and as Mina took a nap in her car seat, Tolga gave me a nice tour around the parts of the city I had not seen.
 The area known as the “avenues” is the expensive part of the town, and the houses certainly showed that.

 We picked up Jan and Elif from the hospital and returned home.
 Around 2:30 pm, Marjorie, Susan, and Janice came to visit with us.
-It was very nice to see them again and they all looked wonderful.
-We immediately called Binnaz on Ojo and everyone enjoyed the almost face-to-face conversation.
+It was very nice to see them again, and they all looked wonderful.
+We immediately called Binnaz on Ojo, and everyone enjoyed the almost face-to-face conversation.
 The joy was apparent in everyone’s face and heart.

-After they left we all went out to Paris, a nearby French restaurant.
+After they left, we all went out to Paris, a nearby French restaurant.
 Of course, Mina dressed for that occasion too from her haute couture selection.
-At Paris, I ordered a dry martini straight up. which turned out to be a mistake.
-First, the martini came in a rather smallish martini glass and with ice shavings in it and the glass was not chilled.
+At Paris, I ordered a dry martini, straight up, which turned out to be a mistake.
+First, the martini came in a rather smallish martini glass and with ice shavings in it, and the glass was not chilled.
 I called the waiter and asked him to correct the problem as I did not want any ice.
-Ten minutes later, my smallish glass of martini came with a thimble size drink in it; it did not even come to the midpoint.
+Ten minutes later, my smallish glass of martini came with a thimble size drink in it.
+It did not even come to the midpoint.
 I called the waitress nearby and asked her to remedy the situation.
 Five minutes later, the bartender came and told me that he could not serve, according to Utah laws, more than one ounce of drink.
 Fiasco!
 I immediately switched to wine.

 Below are some photographs from today.